 In some engines, a sealing gasket is also provided between the shell and the engine head.
 It provides a seal between the two parts as well as aids in the conduction of heat.
 In other designs, a tapered fit is used.
 Some spark plugs are provided with a built-in resistor, which forms part of the center electrode.

 - It reduces radio and television interference from the ignition system.

 - It reduces spark plug electrode erosion caused by excessively long sparking.

 The materials used in the construction of different parts of a spark plug are as follows:

 - Shell.
 Steel.

 - Insulation.
 Porcelain, mica, sintered alumina.
 The porcelain has disadvantages of brittleness and low resistance to thermal shocks.
 Mica is somewhat attacked by fuels.
 Sintered alumina is now almost extensively used for insulation.

 - Electrode.
-Nickel, an alloy of nickel and manganese, an alloy of nickel, manganese and silicon.
-Platinum alloy, the addition of manganese (2.5- 3.5%) improves tensile strength and resistance to sulphur attack at high temperatures.
+Nickel, an alloy of nickel and manganese, an alloy of nickel, manganese, and silicon.
+Platinum alloy, the addition of manganese (2.5- 3.5%) improves tensile strength and resistance to sulfur attack at high temperatures.
 Platinum alloys are better for electrodes, but their high costs limit their use.

 - A good spark plug must be able to function under all working conditions of temperature and pressure.
 It is designed to operate under 20,000 to 30,000 volts and withstand pressure as high as 420 N/cm2.